Things to Do in Bucharest

 - Duration: aprox.
 2h, depending on the group number.

-- Meeting point: right in the front doors of The Marmorosch Hotel (Old Town).
+- Meeting point: the front doors of The Marmorosch Hotel (Old Town).
 I will have a handmade signpost.

 - Outfit: casual (according to weather conditions).
 Please wear comfortable walking shoes, proper clothing or/ and an umbrella if needed.
 With the suitable gears there is no such thing as "bad weather".